giantswarm/rfc/configuration-rendering-controller/README.md

 This also opens up more fine-grained access on these app CRs like labels, annotations, extra configs, timeout configuration and so on that is currently not possible with `konfigure` generators.

+Also, if we apply patches to the generated App CRs in gitops, they would still apply, cos we still have the same App CR, just in raw form now, instead of the generated one.

 With all generators gone, we could get rid of the KRM function implementation in `konfigure`.
 For one, this is still an alpha feature.
 It's hard to develop and debug as the `konfigure` binary is invoked by `kustomize`.
 It is also the reason for the infamous error on our `collection` Flux kustomization: